Are Your Organization’s Systems In Alignment With Your Employee Engagement Initiatives?

 Share This Post:

-When organizations are confronted with situations where they just aren’t achieving the level of buy-in that they were expecting or hoping for, it often helps to start your analysis by thinking back to Dr. W. Edwards Deming’s words “a bad system will beat a person every time”.
+When organizations are confronted with situations where they just aren’t achieving the level of buy-in that they were expecting or hoping for, it often helps to start your analysis by thinking back to W. Edwards Deming’s words, “A bad system will beat a person every time.”

-It wasn’t until an employee teambuilding event that this matter surfaced.
-We were charting an expectations exercise where employees, teams, and leaders were grouped together, and each group listed what they thought was expected from them and from the other groups.
-The desired outcome of the luncheons was achieved when both teams and leaders openly discussed the matter.
+It wasn’t until an employee team-building event that this matter surfaced.
+We were charting an expectations exercise where teams, leaders, and employees were grouped together, and each group listed what they thought was expected from them and from the other groups.
+The desired outcome of the luncheons was achieved when both leaders and employees openly discussed the matter.
 The leadership wasn’t aware that staff felt “punished” by forcing them to attend the luncheons that coincided with various work deadlines.
 It was a simple but powerful moment for the leadership team when they heard this, and they immediately changed the luncheon dates to ensure that they did into interfere with critical deadlines.
 This is the power of fostering a work environment that encourages open and timely communication!

-Below are some additional real-life work examples taken from expectations exercises where teams identified, to their leaders, their biggest frustrations, and their desired solutions.
+Below are some additional real-life work examples taken from expectations exercises where teams identified for their leaders their biggest frustrations and their desired solutions.

-Example: Assignment of additional work with the promise of more staff.
-Yet, additional staff never comes!
+Example: Assignment of additional work with the promise of more staff, but additional staff never comes!
 Hire additional staff…

 Please hold everyone accountable.
 It seems the better an employee you are, the more work you get.
 On the other hand, the more difficult someone is to work with, it’s as if they get rewarded by being left alone and not given any additional work.
 Stop this!